Divorce is overwhelming — emotionally, financially, legally. With so much vying for your attention, where do you even begin?

 How much each of you will need to fund a fulfilling life after divorce.

-Follow my framework — step by step — in order to:
+I guide you through my framework — step by step — in order to:

 Reduce the overwhelm you’re feeling.